GarrettJenkinson/informME/README.md

 * inFolder is the directory that contains all JSD files

 * outFolder is the directory used to write the results

+In addition to the arguments above, this function also accepts the optional arguments described in the README file available in the R\_src folder (e.g. correction, pAdjThresh).
+The following output files are generated:

+* DMR-correction-pAdjThresh-JSD-tPhenoName-VS-rPhenoName.bed: differentially methylated regions

+* DMR-correction-pAdjThresh-JSD-tPhenoName-VS-rPhenoName.ann\_ext.bed: annotation break-down of the DMRs detected for enhancers (FANTOM), islands, shores, shelves, and open-seas (AnnotationHub)

+* DMR-correction-pAdjThresh-JSD-tPhenoName-VS-rPhenoName.ann\_abbr\_gene.bed: for each DMR overlapping at least a gene, the software returns all genes overlapping the former plus the flanking genes with their respective distance to the DMR.
+In case the DMR is not overlapping any gene, then only the corresponding flanking genes, with their respective distances to the DMR, are returned

+* DMR-correction-pAdjThresh-JSD-tPhenoName-VS-rPhenoName.ann\_abbr\_tss.bed: for each DMR overlapping at least a TSS, the software returns all genes overlapping the former plus the flanking genes with their respective distance to the DMR.
+In case the DMR is not overlapping any gene, then only the corresponding flanking genes, with their respective distances to the DMR, are returned

+* DMR-correction-pAdjThresh-JSD-tPhenoName-VS-rPhenoName.\_cpg.pdf: histogram with break-down for islands, shores, shelves, and open-seas

+* DMR-correction-pAdjThresh-JSD-tPhenoName-VS-rPhenoName.\_body.pdf: histogram with break-down for promoters, 5'UTR, CDS, and 3'UTR

 usage (when no replicate reference data is available)